Aayushk26/Artificial-Neural-Networks-for-Detecting-Fraud-/README.md

 This is a simple ANN with some techniques such as dropout regularisation to predict fraud using bank details
 - Data is taken from http://archive.ics.uci.edu/ml/datasets/statlog+(australian+credit+approval)
 - Bank data of 690 users was taken
+- Visualising the skew and distribution of different features and target variable
 - test size is 20 %
 - accuracy of the model is 89.13%
 - tensorflow